frcepeda/Contest-Archive/README.md

-This is a collection of (nearly) all of the solutions I've written for programming contests.
+This is a collection of (nearly) all the solutions I've written for programming contests.

 Many of them will not award you the full points for the problem, though!